nekomide/.github/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

 ## Attribution
-This code of conduct is adapted from the Contributor Covenant, available at https://www.contributor-covenant.org/version/3/0/code_of_conduct.
+This Code of Conduct is adapted from the Contributor Covenant, available at https://www.contributor-covenant.org/version/3/0/code_of_conduct.